kremalicious/blog/content/articles/2023-09-13-favicon-generation-with-astro/index.md

 </html>
 ```

-Astro's `getImage()` function is used to generate an Apple Touch Icon (180x180 PNG) on build time for static builds, or during SSR.
+Astro's `getImage()` function is used to generate an Apple Touch Icon (180x180 PNG) on build time for static builds, or during server-side rendering.
 Astro will then reference those generated images in the respective `head` tags added above.

-The SVG favicon is not generated anew but is essentially passed through the `getImage()` function to benefit from cache busting, ensuring that the most up-to-date version is served for this file too.
+The SVG favicon is not generated anew but is essentially passed through the `getImage()` function to benefit from cache busting.

 ## Generating the Web Manifest